 The Next Two Blogs

 Please look for the next two blogs.
 Some people struggle with bringing organization and action steps into their daily living.
 They stumble into a new year and absolutely feel like a failure.
 After addressing Loving Lordship, there are additional, simple resources you can embrace for new successes.
-I’m going to lay out how to develop a simple one-page Goals sheet that can help you stay on track during this year.
+I’m going to lay out how to develop a simple 1-Page Goals Sheet: Step 1 and Step 2.
+This tool can help you stay on track during this year.
 This is a “clone” of articles I wrote a couple of years ago.
 But this time, I’m including pictures to help with clarity.
 If you’ve never done this before, it might feel confusing and threatening.
 Please don’t be discouraged.
 Ask God to help you walk through the action steps and develop a simple, flexible plan for your life.”

 God loves you so very much!